The European market potential for software development services

-- Look at your SDLC and software development methodology.
-Define very clearly what you can offer to buyers in Europe regarding the areas where you have capacity, expertise, experience and strong references.
+- Look at your SDLC and software development methodology and clearly define what you can offer based on your capacity, expertise, experience and strong references.

-2. What makes Europe an interesting market for software developing services?
+2. What makes Europe an interesting market for software development services?

 Software developer shortage

-- Offer competitive pricing, but do not compromise on the quality of your services.
+- Offer competitive pricing, but do not compromise on quality.
 Try not to compete only on prices.
-Your pricing should be competitive, clear and transparent.

 - In addition to your competitive prices, promote your expertise, experience, references, capacity, flexibility, reliability and communication capabilities.